devlinjunker/template.hapi.rest/README.md

 `npm run test-watch` to run Mocha and with all tests associated with the project, watch for changes on the files to re-run the tests

-`npm run dev-watch` to run only webpack and watch for changes on the files to recompile and reload the server
+`npm run dev-watch` to run only webpack to watch for changes on the files and recompile/rerun tests

 `npm run test` to run all of the unit tests for the application one time